ImMathanR/KotlinSample-Mvp/README.md

 * Kotlin
 * MVP Architecture

-Also, the MVP Architecture is mainly inspired from [Mindorks MVP Android Architecture](https://github.com/MindorksOpenSource/android-mvp-architecture), but mainly concentrates on demonstrating the architecture without introducing the third party libraries like Dependency Injection(Dagger) and RxJava.
+Also, the MVP Architecture is inspired from [Mindorks MVP Android Architecture](https://github.com/MindorksOpenSource/android-mvp-architecture), but concentrates on demonstrating the architecture without introducing the third party libraries like Dependency Injection(Dagger) and RxJava.

 ----------